anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 ### Threat of new entrants

 Extent to and ease with which competitors can enter the marketplace of an industry.
-For example, the textile industry is very competitive, so it is very difficult for a new entrepreneur to set up a new dying or finishing plant.
+For example, the textile industry is very competitive, so it is very difficult for a new entrepreneur to set up a new dyeing or finishing plant.

 ### Competitive rivalry

 Refers to competitive rivalry between firms in an industry.
-For example, the competitiveness between two similar dying plants can be very high.
+For example, the competitiveness between two similar dyeing plants can be very high.

 ### Threat of substitute products or services

 Extent to which alternative products/services may replace the need for existing products/services.
-For example, new dying technology may replace the need for old methods of dying.
+For example, new dyeing technology may replace the need for old methods of dyeing.

 ### Power of buyers